Waterfall

 Dettifoss waterfall

-Dettifoss - Strong One
+Dettifoss - Strong one

 Discover yet another spectacular waterfall on the Diamond Circle in the north-east of Iceland: Dettifoss.
 200 cubic metres of water plunge 45 metres into the depths every second - a tremendous sight to behold.
 This most powerful waterfall in Europe is the Niagara Falls of Iceland with its gigantic cascading waters.
 This impressive waterfall is set in the midst of an extra-terrestrial-looking landscape of solidified lava, a ten-minute walk from the car park.